 The simulation library window appears.
 Select the ‘Heat Transfer‘ analysis type and click the blue Create Simulation button as shown in the picture:

-Now a new tree will be automatically generated in the left panel with all the parameters and settings that are necessary to define to perform such an analysis.
+Now a new simulation tree will be automatically generated in the left panel with all the parameters and settings that are necessary to define to perform such an analysis.
 All parts that are completed are highlighted with a green check.
 Parameters that need to be specified have a red circle, while the blue circle indicates an optional setting that does not need to be filled out.
 You should see the interface as shown in Figure 8 below: